owlto-finance/owlto-sdk/README.md

 ## Bridge options

 ### 1.chainNameMapping (Map<string, string> | optional)
-Map your chain names to Owlto chain names.
+Map your the chain names from your protocol with Owlto.

-For example, if you named Base Mainnet as "Base", you can set `chainNameMapping["Base"] = "BaseMainnet"`.
+For example, if the chain name of Base Mainnet on your protocol is "Base", you can set  `chainNameMapping["Base"] = "BaseMainnet"`.

-Then you can use "Base" as chain name in every function of bridge.
+Then you can run functions with chain name as "Base" in order to proceed with a bridge.

 ## Get build tx